wp-insider/simple-membership/simple-membership/readme.txt

 = Membership Payments Log =
 All the payments from your members are recorded in the plugin.
 You can view them anytime by visiting the payments menu from the admin dashboard.

+= Developer API =

+There are lots of action and filter hooks that a developer can use to customize the plugin.

+There is also an API that can be used to query, create, update member accounts.

 = Member Login Widget on The Sidebar =
 You can easily add a member login widget on the sidebar of your site.
 Simply use the login form shortcode in the sidebar widget.